-For the year ended December 31, 2018, the district recognized OPEB expense of \$83,705.
+For the year ended December 31, 2019, the district recognized OPEB expense of \$68,690.
 The district reported deferred outflows of resources related to OPEB from the following sources:

-Ou eferred atflows of esources

-Differences between expected and actual economic experience \$ 2,758

-Changes in actuarial assumptions 47,423

-Contributions subsequent to the measurement date 25,646

-Total \$ 75,827

-NOTES TO THE FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018 resources related to OPEB will be recognized in OPEB expense as follows:
+Ou eferred tflows of sources Deferred Inflows of Resources Differences between expected and actual economic experience \$ 19,017 \$ - Changes in actuarial assumptions 39,519 121,035 Contributions subsequent to the measurement date 26,153 Total \$ 84,689 \$ 121,035 the fiscal year ending December 31, 2020.
+Amounts reported as deferred outflows/inflows of resources related to OPEB will be recognized in OPEB expense as follows:

-\$25,646 reported as deferred outflows of resources related to OPEB resulting from contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability for the fiscal year ending December 31, 2019.
-Amounts reported as deferred outflows/inflows of
+\$26,153 reported as deferred outflows of resources related to OPEB resulting from contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability for